PMGH/oauth2-test-provider/README.md

 - The Consumer app contains an omniauth strategy (named 'doorkeeper') that redirects the user to the Provider application.
 - The Omniauth strategy must be configured to use the Provider application Client_ID and Client_Secret.
 - Verifies the access_token cookie on each request (HTML).
-- Verifies the bearer token on each request (JSON API).
+- Verifies the Authorization bearer_token on each request (JSON API).
+- If the user doesn't have a valid access_token or bearer_token they are redirected to the Provider app sign_in page.

 ## Workflow (HTML)